Read the sections below to learn how to prescribe medications using PCC eRx in PCC EHR.

 All Prescribing Activity is Linked to an Encounter

 PCC eRx records all prescription activity in the context of an encounter.
-If there is no corresponding visit chart note, phone note, or other encounter, you can select the appropriate encounter or create an “eRx Encounter”.
+If you wish to review eRx information for a patient and there is no corresponding visit chart note, phone note, or other encounter, you can select the appropriate encounter or create an “eRx Encounter”.

-During the PCC 8.0 migration from the previous eRx system, PCC automatically created eRx encounters in the patient’s Visit History if it had a prescription with no corresponding encounter.
+During PCC’s initial migration from the previous eRx system, PCC automatically created eRx encounters in the patient’s Visit History if it had a prescription with no corresponding encounter.

-How Does a Provider Agent or Mid-Level Provider Prescribe?
+How Does an LPN, Provider Agent or Mid-Level Provider Prescribe?

 For more information about Prescriber Roles, read Set Up PCC eRx User Accounts.